authzed/docs/docs/spicedb/installing.md

 ## Next Steps

-Continue with the [Protecting Your First App] guide to learn how to use SpiceDB to protect your application
+Continue with the [Protecting Your First App] guide to learn how to use SpiceDB to protect your application and read [Configuring Dispatching] to learn more about how to configure your SpiceDB for production-level dispatching and caching.

-[Protecting Your First App]: /guides/first-app
+[protecting your first app]: /guides/first-app
+[configuring dispatching]: /spicedb/configuring-dispatch